 The purpose-built residential campus in Wu Kai Sha stands next to the the steep, tree-covered slopes of Ma On Shan (Horse Saddle Mountain), adjacent to Starfish Bay, and overlooks the waters of Tolo Harbour.

-Li Po Chun United World College of Hong Kong (LPCUWC) is one of 17 colleges that share the value and philosophy of the UWC movement and the mission of UWC.
+Li Po Chun United World College of Hong Kong (LPCUWC) is one of the 18 UWC Schools and Colleges that share the UWC mission and philosophy of the UWC movement.

 Students are exposed to a strong presence of many traditions and cultures.
 Everyone gets a chance to immerse themselves in the cultures of other regions of the world and showcase their own at cultural evenings.
 Students from abroad also have the opportunity to explore Chinese culture in depth, with Mandarin as a subject and Dragon and Lion Dance as Quan Cai activities.
 Students are given the chance to develop a deeper understanding of China and Asia through China Week and Project Week service trips to Mainland China, East, and South-east Asia.